-- Maintain at least a 2.5 GPA at all times and earn no grade lower than a C in all methods courses. - Complete and pass all sections of the PPST before the fall of sophomore year. - Pass the Sophomore Review into the Art Education Program in the fall semester of the sophomore year. - Apply to the Teacher Education Program, School of Education, by February 1 of the sophomore year.
+- Maintain a 2.5 GPA at all times and no lower than a C in all methods courses. - Complete and pass all sections of the PPST before the fall of sophomore year. - Pass the Sophomore Review into the Art Education Program in the fall semester of the sophomore year. - Apply to the Teacher Education Program, School of Education by February 1 of sophomore year.